 Every country prepares in its own way to respond to major disasters.
-As has been explained in sometimes. this paper, these individual country preparations are overwhelmed by the scale of the devastation.
-This is why international agreements have been put in place to provide for cross-border collaborations in many dimensions including uniting in times of crisis emergencies.
-Examples and of regional and international disaster response agreements and organisations include: the United European Nations, Union, and NATO.
-How do these organisations terms work of disaster in management? is This examined subsequently.
+As has been explained in this paper, sometimes, these individual country preparations are overwhelmed by the scale of devastation.
+This is why international agreements have been put in place to provide for cross-border collaborations in many dimensions including uniting in times of crisis and emergencies.
+Examples of regional and international disaster response agreements and organisations include: the United Nations, European Union, and NATO.
+How do these organisations work in terms of disaster management?
+This is examined subsequently.